You may fill out our online form or you may cut and paste the form

 Electrial Tariff (something like E1TB or E1XH):

-Since the current year isn't complete yet, you can start your history sometime in the prior year.
+Electrical Usage in kilowatt-hours (kwh) Since the current year isn't complete yet, you can start your history sometime in the prior year.
+Just make sure we have at least 12 months history.

 Prior year